-Certainly. think things many influence us.
-I am very impressed when I notice a great will to bring an idea into the world and to make something happen, as with for example such designers as Zaha Hadid and Luigi Colani, and artists like Richard Serra, Gordon Matta Clark.
-Walter de Maris, and Bruno Gironcoli; the list could go on.
+Certainly.
+I think many things influence us.
+I am very impressed when I notice a great will to bring an idea into the world and to make something happen, as with for example such designers as Zaha Hadid and Luigi Colani, and artists like Richard Serra, Gordon Matta Clark, Walter de Maris, and Bruno Gironcoli; the list could go on.